 Distracted drivers are dangerous, to themselves, to their passengers, to other drivers and to pedestrians.
 Every year, people suffer serious injuries at the hands of distracted drivers – injuries that may require a very long time to recover from, if the victim can recover at all.
 Plaxen Adler Muncy, P.A. has helped individuals who suffered serious injuries such as:

 - Spinal cord injuries resulting in partial or full paralysis

 - Broken bones and fractures

 - Permanent nerve damage

 - Permanent scarring or disfigurement

 In the most tragic circumstances, a distracted driver can cause an accident serious enough to cause a fatal injury.

 In these cases, it is crucial that you seek the guidance and legal support of a skilled Maryland car accident attorney.
-At Plaxen Adler Muncy, P.A., we have spent 35 years helping car accident victims and their families obtain the compensation they need.
+At Plaxen Adler Muncy, we have spent 35 years helping car accident victims and their families obtain the compensation they need.
 We are fierce courtroom litigators with a well-established reputation throughout Maryland for our aggressive strategies.
 We never settle a case just because it may be easier, and we prepare every case we take for a trial to ensure that no stone is unturned.
 If a distracted driver caused you harm, our auto accident lawyers stop at nothing to ensure that the party responsible is held accountable for his or her actions.

 Generally speaking, a distracted driver is liable for the accident he or she causes.
 If you are hit by a distracted driver, you can make a claim or file a lawsuit against that driver’s insurance company.